github/docs/content/github/searching-for-information-on-github/searching-commits.md

   enterprise-server: '*'
 ---

-You can search for commits globally across all of {{ site.data.variables.product.product_name }}, or search for commits within a particular repository or organization.
-For more information, see "[About searching on {{ site.data.variables.product.company_short }}](/articles/about-searching-on-github)."
+You can search for commits globally across all of {% data variables.product.product_name %}, or search for commits within a particular repository or organization.
+For more information, see "[About searching on {% data variables.product.company_short %}](/articles/about-searching-on-github)."

 When you search for commits, only the [default branch](/articles/about-branches) of a repository is searched.

-{{ site.data.reusables.search.syntax_tips }}
+{% data reusables.search.syntax_tips %}

 ### Search within commit messages